 RESOURCED: I have access to my building’s staircase.

 TIME BOUND: every day and increase each week by one floor.

 The first 3 days, she finds it hard but she is very motivated so she keeps on.

 After one week, her legs are so sore, she can barely walk.
 She realizes that she made a mistake, she can to walk up 5 floors but not every day.
 She gives herself a 3-day break to recover and she starts again with only 1 floor a day.
 This time she chooses an objective even easier to achieve than she thinks she can make it.

 However, even with an easy objective, she has a lot of pressure at work and in the evening, she is really tempted to take the elevator…

 One evening she gives up and takes the elevator.
 She calls her best friend and tells her about it.
 Her best friend reminds her of her dream and motivates her to start again the next day.
 With her friend’s support, she goes back to walking up the stairs every day.

 Still, some days are harder than others.
-For these days, she has her special tricks, like a playlist of her favorite songs that give her a lot of energy while walking up!
+For these days, she has her special tricks, like a playlist of her favourite songs that give her a lot of energy while walking up!